-- 7. These should be given when crew members determine they are necessary.
+These should be given when crew members determine they are necessary.
 They cover situations such as:

 - Precautionary disembarkation

 - Evacuation

 - Emergency landing

+- Water ditching1

 - Land off-airport landing

 - Bracing for impact, and/or

 - Decompression.

-- Water ditching2 - 8.
 Emergency briefings can be planned, for example, when the decision is made to evacuate due to a safety risk, or unplanned, when an emergency means immediate evacuation is necessary.
-Briefings for planned and unplanned events are run differently, because crew have more time in planned briefings to give instructions to passengers. - 9.
-In either case, the PIC or crew member needs to communicate important information and instructions, and people seated in emergency exit rows, where applicable, need to have been briefed on what they need to do, to help staff and other passengers.
+Briefings for planned and unplanned events are run differently, because crew have more time in planned briefings to give instructions to passengers.